Summer is almost here. Rather than stuff your family into a single hotel room for vacation, you may be tempted to rent an entire house.

 - The sites provide secure methods of payment.

 - Owners and properties can be verified and typically have been reviewed by other renters.

 - Rentals may come with money-back guarantees.

-Benefits will vary by site, so check the fine print.
+Benefits vary by site, so check the fine print.
 Even these protections can’t weed out all the fraudsters.
 Do your homework by checking reviews and talking with the owner.

 Another option is to go through a real estate agent.
 Many agents in vacation hot spots broker rentals on local homes.

-2. Talk to or Skype with the owner
+2. Talk with the owner

 If you are not using a service that verifies properties and owners, do not negotiate a rental solely by email.
 Many scammers don’t even live in the country, so get the owner on the phone and ask a few detailed questions about the property and local attractions.
 An owner with vague answers to your questions is a clear red flag.